-I decided to write this post after stumbling across an article in the Atlantic called “How Musicians Really Make Money in One Long Graph.”
+I decided to write this post after stumbling across an article in The Atlantic titled “How Musicians Really Make Money in One Long Graph.”
 It showed how many monthly sales or streams an artist would have to achieve in order to earn monthly minimum wage.
 The information, which came from informationisbeautiful.net was unbelievable.
 But not unbelievable as in really surprising or shocking–literally unbelievable.
 For example, the article said that an artist would need over 4,000,000 streams per month on Spotify to make monthly minimum wage.
 After doing more research, I found that this claim is untrue, at least in many situations.
-I have decided for this post to focus on how money is made from music downloading and streaming because I doubt physical music has much of a future.
-Although physical music was more popular than purchasing downloads in 2012, physical sales declined a whopping 12.8%, according to the Huffington Post.
-This post will use information about Spotify and iTunes because they are the most popular online music services, even though using Pandora when Spotify exists is like using a typewriter when you have a computer.
+This post will focus on how money is made from music downloading and streaming because I doubt physical music has much of a future.
+Although physical music was more popular than purchasing downloads in 2012, physical sales declined a whopping 12.8%, according to The Huffington Post.
+This post will use information about Spotify, Pandora, and iTunes because they are the most popular online music services, even though using Pandora when Spotify exists is like using a typewriter when you have a computer.
 I didn’t actually bother to check the claim that those three are the most popular, but how many people do you know that use Napster or Amazon?
 (Yes, Napster is still a thing and it does streaming now.)

 Without any promotion in the regions where Spotify is currently available, our total number of plays is relatively small, though our Spotify activity seems to be increasing each month.
 The per-spin payouts we receive via CD Baby are quite variable, ranging from around two hundredths of cent to more than one cent for each stream.
 (We also had a few spins that rounded out to ‘$0.00000000’ after CD Baby’s commission.)
 I’m assuming the payout amount depends on free vs. premium listens, as well the subscription prices in each region and currency exchange rates.

-Harrell says that he made an average of approximately $0.0029 per play from August 2009 to March 2011 before CD Baby’s 9% commission, meaning he would make about $10,500 if his music was streamed the amount of times the first Atlantic article claimed was required to make monthly minimum wage (Harrell later made an updated post where he said the average payment for stream in June, 2012 was around $0.008.).
+Harrell says that he made an average of approximately $0.0029 per play from August 2009 to March 2011 before CD Baby’s 9% commission, meaning he would make about $10,500 if his music was streamed the amount of times the first Atlantic article claimed was required to make monthly minimum wage (Harrell later made an updated post where he said the average payment for stream in June, 2012 was around $0.008).
 Just to clarify, McKeown, Keating, and Harrell are all independent artists.
 According to Keating:

 Spotify does not pay the same per play to Indie rights holders as it does to Major labels.
 Majors are shareholders in Spotify and their deals are confidential.
 That matters to me, but doesn’t seem to matter to others.

-Therefore, I can’t disprove the original Atlantic article, but the fact that information from three indie artists and Rolling Stone provide much higher royalty situations at least demonstrates that the Atlantic article greatly oversimplified Spotify’s royalty agreements by claiming artists need to have over 4,000,000 streams to make monthly minimum wage.
+Therefore, I can’t disprove the original Atlantic article, but the fact that information from three indie artists and Rolling Stone provide much higher royalty situations at least demonstrates that the Atlantic article greatly oversimplified Spotify’s royalty agreements.
 Also, it is important to mention that a 2013 New York Times article said the following about Spotify’s rates, further explaining how complicated the company’s payment methods are:

 Spotify declined to comment on its rates, but according to a number of music executives who have negotiated with the company, it generally pays 0.5 to 0.7 cent a stream (or $5,000 to $7,000 per million plays) for its paid tier, and as much as 90 percent less for its free tier.